Police chief: Kneeling on Floyd's neck violated policy - WTMJ

 The officers also rebuffed offers of help from an off-duty Minneapolis firefighter who wanted to administer aid or tell officers how to do it.

+Minneapolis police Inspector Katie Blackwell, who was the commander of the training division at the time of Floyd’s death, also took the stand Monday.
+She looked at a picture of Chauvin with his knee on Floyd’s neck and said it is not how officers are trained.

+“I don’t know what kind of improvised position that is,” she said.

 The city moved soon after Floyd’s death to ban police chokeholds and neck restraints.
-Arradondo and Mayor Jacob Frey also made several policy changes, including expanding requirements for reporting use-of-force incidents and documenting attempts to de-escalate situations.
+Arradondo and Mayor Jacob Frey also made several policy changes, including expanded reporting of use-of-force incidents and attempts to de-escalate situations.

-Prosecutors have already called supervisory officers to build the case that Chauvin improperly restrained Floyd.
-A duty sergeant and a lieutenant who leads the homicide division both questioned Chauvin’s actions in pinning Floyd to the ground.

-“Totally unnecessary,” Lt.
-Richard Zimmerman, the longest-tenured officer on the force, testified Friday.

 Find AP’s full coverage of the death of George Floyd at: https://apnews.com/hub/death-of-george-floyd